freedomofpress/securedrop-docs/docs/admin/installation/firewall_opnsense.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 OPT1 and OPT2 need to be configured to use the subnets defined for the *Application*
-and *Monitor Servers*, and some additional configuration is required for the LAN
+and Monitor Servers, and some additional configuration is required for the LAN
 and WAN interfaces, that is not covered by the Setup Wizard.

 Configure the WAN interface